gitgrupoift/cestaportuguesa/plugins/enhanced-ajax-add-to-cart-for-woocommerce/README.txt

 4. No title for quantity and button inputs

 == Changelog ==

+= 1.5.1 =
+* Fixed bug where currency positioning was not taking effect from WooCommerce settings.

 = 1.5.0 =
 * Added button blocking using the disabled html parameter.
 This prevents requests being skipped when many buttons pressed within short time.